What is the Three Minute Thesis Competition (3MT®)?

 - The decision of the adjudicating panel is final.

-At both the Heats and Championship, competitors will be judged on the criteria listed below.
+At both the Preliminary Rounds and Championship, competitors will be judged on the criteria listed below.

 Comprehension and Content